Organic Olive Oil:

 Put simply, our olive farm looks like a natural olive forest.
 Our trees are part of a greater ecosystem in which all forms of life are respected and allowed to bloom.
 In return, all those beautiful bugs and flowers that embrace my trees are a great source of nutrients.
 Sometimes we fail to see the connection, which is indirect yet crucial.

-By choosing truly organic olive oil, you choose not to harm an ecosystem’s diversity.
-You choose natural balance over perpetual, artificial interference that leads to long-term imbalance.
-The following two images will help you understand the difference.
+By choosing truly organic olive oil, you help protect the biodiversity of the ecosystem.
+You support natural balance instead of constant artificial interference, which can cause long-term problems.
+The two images below will help you see the difference.

 In this picture, Ioanna, my mother, is harvesting chamomile to later turn into relaxing chamomile tea.
 As you can see, she is in our olive groves, right in the shade of an olive tree.